Source: The Conversation (Au and NZ) – By David Clune, Honorary Associate, Government and International Relations, University of Sydney

 A decision to proceed to a compulsory examination or public inquiry needed majority approval of the three commissioners.
 More emphasis was placed on procedural fairness in inquiries.

 And the highly respected Supreme Court judge Peter Hall replaced Megan Latham as chief commissioner in August 2017.

 Levine had also proposed abolishing public inquiries, which he said had resulted in the undeserved trashing of reputations.

 He recommended an exoneration protocol for those who had a finding of corrupt conduct made against them but were acquitted in court, and judicial review of ICAC decisions.

 These recommendations were rejected at the time, but they may be worth reconsidering — particularly if the inquiry into Maguire’s actions unfairly jeopardises Berejiklian’s premiership.

 – ref.
-A long history of political corruption in NSW — and the downfall of MPs, ministers and premiers – https://theconversation.com/a-long-history-of-political-corruption-in-nsw-and-the-downfall-of-mps-ministers-and-premiers-147994
+The long history of political corruption in NSW — and the downfall of MPs, ministers and premiers – https://theconversation.com/the-long-history-of-political-corruption-in-nsw-and-the-downfall-of-mps-ministers-and-premiers-147994